Broker-boyz/Guadaye-RentHub/README.md

 ## Introduction

 Welcome to our Flutter Gojo-RentHub home rent mobile app project!
 Gojo-RentHub is designed to simplify the process of finding and renting homes, offering a seamless experience for both tenants and landlords.
-This project showcases the capabilities of Flutter in building a robust and feature-rich application for the real estate sector.
+This project showcases the capabilities of Flutter in building a robust and feature-rich application for all sector.

 ## Getting Started